› Forums › Operating Systems › Windows Server 2008 R2 › Miscellaneous › Hyper-V vs Vmware Workstation

 – For games… don’t use either, and run as admin on your native box.

 – Hyper-V WILL blow VMware out of the water, performance-wise, as the technology matures.
-MS is investing heavily in virtualization, and you can bet that they’ll apply the same business strategy in this department as they have everywhere else: HVVM’s will be able to exploit Windows internals, while MS will make it increasingly difficult for other companies to do the same, creating a performance chasm between the different options.** Edit: this was intended for the other HV vs VMWare thread.
-Sorry guys.
+MS is investing heavily in virtualization, and you can bet that they’ll apply the same business strategy in this department as they have everywhere else: HVVM’s will be able to exploit Windows internals, while MS will make it increasingly difficult for other companies to do the same, creating a performance chasm between the different options.

 Anonymous